Scranton/Wilkes-Barre RailRiders: Radio and television

 SWB's first radio play-by-play announcer was Kent Westling, a former local television sportscaster who previously worked on telecasts of the St. Louis Blues hockey team.
 While cutting back on his schedule in later years, he retired following the 2007 season after having called over 2,000 games since the team's inaugural 1989 campaign.
 Mike Vander Woude served as the team's second play-by-play announcer from 2008 until 2012.
 He was followed by John Sadak from 2013 to 2017.
 Adam Marco has been the "Voice of the RailRiders" since 2018.

-All RailRiders home and road games are broadcast by WICK across their five frequencies in Northeastern Pennsylvania: 1400 WICK (Lackawanna and Luzerne Counties), 1440 WCDL (Lackawanna County and Pocono Lake Region), 93.5 FM (Scranton and Northern Lackawanna County), 106.7 FM (Wayne and Pike Counties), and 107.9 FM (Lackawanna County).
+After several years with WICK and its translators, the RailRiders switched radio rights to Times-Shamrock Media-owned "Fuzz 96.1" based at WEZX-HD3.
 Live audio broadcasts are also available online through the team's website and the MiLB First Pitch app.
 All home and road games can be viewed through the MiLB.TV subscription feature of the official website of Minor League Baseball, with audio provided by a radio simulcast.